 Green Beans: Low in sodium and potassium, and they can assist with proper urine flow to rid the body of toxins.
 Patients in later stages CKD may need to limit their consumption of green beans, but it can be a beneficial food for those in earlier stages.

-Strawberries: Excellent source of vitamin C, manganese and fiber.
+Strawberries: Are strawberries kidney friendly?
+Excellent source of vitamin C, manganese and fiber.
 They also contain several antioxidants, which help protect body cell structures and prevent oxidative damage.

-Pears: Low in potassium and phosphorus, and an excellent source of iron.
+Pears: Understanding pears and kidney disease is important.
+Low in potassium and phosphorus, and an excellent source of iron.
 Pears also contain agents that stimulate the formation of red blood cells to fight anemia in CKD patients.

-Blueberries: Low in potassium and phosphorus but an excellent source in many nutrients, such as Vitamin C, manganese, and fiber.
+Blueberries: Are blueberries good for your kidneys?
+Low in potassium and phosphorus but an excellent source in many nutrients, such as Vitamin C, manganese, and fiber.
 Their natural compounds assist with reducing the signs of aging and inflammation.

-Apples: Low in phosphorus, yet an excellent source of fiber.
+Apples: Are apples good for your kidneys?
+Low in phosphorus, yet an excellent source of fiber.
 Apples can also help to relieve constipation, reduce cholesterol, and protect against heart disease and cancer.

 Red Grapes: Low in phosphorus and potassium, and high in flavonoids, which assist with proper blood flow and protect against heart disease, cancer, and inflammation.

-Hopefully these produce guidelines will help you choose the right fruits and vegetables to eat within your renal diet.
+With the right choices and portion sizes, you can make sure your plate is loaded with healthy fruits and veggies that will give your body the nutrition it needs.
 As always, it’s important to understand what stage of CKD you are in when creating a meal plan for your body.